jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 "Histrion, how has the young man been doing, the kid that the GORGON agents managed to shoot before we escaped?
 I don't think I saw him as they passed me up here."

 "Thankfully, Odesl was only grazed in the shoulder.
-They patched him up and he's been moving along fine ever since.
+They patched him up, and he's been moving along fine ever since.
 He helped carry you for half an hour or so, even."

 "Thank goodness for small favors."
 For the first time, I notice a few people ahead, the guards we were forced to take prisoner.
 "What about them?"